nemster/radix_pump/README.md

 `<BUY_SELL_FEE_PERCENTAGE>` is the new percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers.
 `<FLASH_LOAN_POOL_FEE>`  is the amount of base coins paid by flash borrowers to the coin pool.
 `<MAX_BUY_SELL_POOL_FEE_PERCENTAGE>` is the upper limit to the `buy_sell_pool_fee_percentage` a coin creator can set (by default 10).
+`<MINIMUM_DEPOSIT>` is the minimum amount of base coins that a new coin creator must deposit when doing a QuickLaunch.

 ### owner_set_liquidation_mode